-Minnesota Trout Unlimited will enhance degraded habitat for wild trout and diverse wildlife in and along priority streams in diverse regions of the state.
+Minnesota Trout Unlimited will enhance degraded habitat for wild trout and diverse wildlife in and along priority streams.
 Increasing threats to these scarce resources require accelerating habitat work to fix degraded sections and buffer streams from the increased frequency and intensity of large rainfall and flooding.
-While restoring in-stream habitat, we also increase climate resilience by reconnecting streams to their floodplains, removing barriers to fish movement to colder water, and using adaptive management in tree plantings along northern streams.
+While restoring instream habitat, we also increase resilience by reconnecting streams to their floodplains and removing barriers to trout movement.
+We will address the urgent need to protect priority habitat by protecting 3 miles on the most important trout streams.
 Outcomes include increased fish and wildlife populations, and more angling opportunities near people's homes.